docker/docs/content/manuals/engine/install/raspberry-pi-os.md

 Before you can install Docker Engine, you need to uninstall any conflicting packages.

-Distro maintainers provide an unofficial distributions of Docker packages in APT.
-You must uninstall these packages before you can install the official version of Docker Engine.
+Your Linux distribution may provide unofficial Docker packages, which may conflict with the official packages provided by Docker.
+You must uninstall these packages before you install the official version of Docker Engine.

 The unofficial packages to uninstall are: